zzzdamima/wintrs-bugs/README.md

-# wintrs bugs
+# welcome
-report bugs here
+bugs that been solved will be published here

+# bugs
+no bugs have been founded